illumitacit/policies/content/terms.md

 8. Verbal, physical, written or other abuse (including threats of abuse or retribution) of Company employees, officers, contractors, or affiliates will result in immediate account termination.

+## Packaged Macros

+1. We offer packaged Macros as an add-on to your Subscription plan for an additional charge (e.g., Patette).
+The add-on is a recurring charge on top of the base plan and includes access to the packaged Macros as well as a royalty-free license to use the Macros through the platform for as long as the add-on portion of the subscription remains active.

+2. When you purchase packaged Macros, the Macros will be installed into your account and become accessible through the IllumiTacit platform.
+Packaged Macros behave the same as standard Macros created on the platform.
+Every generated text from a request to generate content using packaged Macros will count towards your account's word balance in the same way as a user created Macro.

+3. You may cancel the add-on portion of the subscription at any time, independent of the base IllumiTacit subscription.
+   When you cancel the add-on portion of the subscription, you will lose access to the Macros and the license to use them at the end of the billing cycle.

+4. The content in the packaged Macro (e.g., the Macro template and/or generated function) is owned by IllumiTacit.
+You may not reproduce or distribute the Macro content without our express permission.
+This only pertains to the content stored on our servers related to Macro creation and does not apply to the content you upload during Macro execution.

 ## Modifications to the Service and Prices